andrewcamenga/andrewcamenga.com/content/experience.md

         Description: |
             Because Ordination is a local church function, the Seventh Day Baptist General Council created an accreditation process to recognize individuals who have been ordained by a local church, who have obtained a requisite combination of experience and education, who have maintained a faithful witness in the context of a local congregation, and who are continuing to pursue educational experience.

-            **Note:** Before 2015, Accreditation, like ordiantion, was granted once.
+            **Note:** Before 2015, Accreditation, like ordination, was granted once.
 In 2015, the Conference began to grant Accreditation for 5 year terms and created a renewal process for ascertaining that the individual still desires accreditation and still meets the necessary criteria.
   Professional:
     10:
       ?
 "Pastor"